scikit-image/scikit-image/doc/source/skips/0-skip-process.rst

 ^^^^^^^^^^^

-In general, Standards track SKIPs are no longer modified after they have reached the Final state as the code and project documentation are considered the ultimate reference for the implemented feature.
+In general, Standards track SKIPs are no longer modified after they have reached the Final state, as the code and project documentation are considered the ultimate reference for the implemented feature.
+They may, however, be updated under special circumstances.
-However, finalized Standards track SKIPs may be updated as needed.

 Process SKIPs may be updated over time to reflect changes to development practices and other details.
 The precise process followed in